microsoft/bedrock/docs/azure-simple/README.md

 ## Set Up Terraform Deployment Variables

-We will be using the `azure-simple` environment.
-Changing to that directory and doing an `ls -l` command reveals:
+We will use the `azure-simple` environment.
+Change to that directory and do an `ls -l` command:

+Example:
 ```bash
 $ cd azure-simple
 $ ls -l